mdeff/paper-cryoem-orientation-recovery/reviews.md

 We did evaluate our method on non-uniformly distributed viewing angles in Appendix B. Performance was barely affected.

 As we do not know (yet) how to build NNs that are invariant to noise, we need to resort to data augmentation.
 To generalize to any noise level, the NN should thus be trained on a variety of noise levels.
 We are confident that the NN would generalize well as our experiments show it was mostly indifferent to noise.
-That said, transfer between noise levels, PSFs, and proteins should be part of a comparison with established pipelines, which we argue in the General Rebuttal should be addressed in a separate contribution.
+That said, transfer between noise levels, PSFs, and proteins should be part of a comparison with established pipelines, which we argue in our top-level "General Rebuttal" comment should be addressed in a separate contribution.

 The clean images have variance 1 and the SNR formula you assumed is correct; we will add this information to the manuscript.